jorgeAML/IBMCallForCode2022/readme.md

 - Educate consumers to reduce demand.
 Enable them to make more sustainable choices, from purchasing responsibly produced items, to consuming less single-use plastics, and making better use of reuse and recycle opportunities in their communities.

+---
+IBM Technologies to use:

+- IBM Virtual Server for classic